Hampo/RestoreWaspDestroyDialog/README.md

 ## Proof of Concept

-This was made a proof of concept that it's possible to restore the event.
-Ideally this will be included in a future mod launcher update and this version will become redundant.
+This was made as a proof of concept that it's possible to restore the event.
+Ideally this will be included in a future mod launcher update and thus become redundant.